Lwazi-Junior/CMPG-323-Project-5-39013219-/README.md

 # NWU Tech Trends Benefit Realisation Power BI Report

-## Overview
+## Project Overview
-This Power BI report visualizes the benefits realized from NWU Tech Trends' projects and clients.
-The report focuses on key metrics such as time saved per client and project, along with a breakdown of project and client monitoring.
-The report allows stakeholders to explore the data interactively by filtering and drilling through to specific insights.
+This project focuses on the creation of a Power BI report to visualize the benefits realized by NWU Tech Trends from its various projects and clients.
+The report includes interactive visuals and analysis features that allow stakeholders to monitor key metrics such as time saved, project distribution, and client performance.
+It incorporates advanced AI features for deeper insights and enables easy filtering and drill-through capabilities.

 ## Report Pages

 ### 1. High-Level Metrics
+The **High-Level Metrics** page provides an overview of the most important data points relevant to NWU Tech Trends’ projects and clients.

-- **Total Projects**: Shows the total number of projects.
+- **Total Projects**: Shows the total number of active projects across all clients.
-- **Total Clients**: Displays the total number of clients.
+- **Total Clients**: Displays the total number of clients served by NWU Tech Trends.
-- **Total Savings per Client**: Bar chart showing total savings for each client.
+- **Total Savings per Client**: Bar chart visualizing the total savings accumulated by each client.
-- **Project Distribution by Client**: Donut chart showing project distribution across clients.
+- **Project Distribution by Client**: Donut chart showing the distribution of projects among different clients.

 ### 2. Project Monitoring
+The **Project Monitoring** page provides detailed insights into each project, including time saved and savings.

-- **Project Table**: Lists all projects with their client, start date, end date, and time saved.
+- **Project Table**: Lists all projects along with the client name, start date, end date, and time saved.
-- **Time Saved per Project**: Bar chart showing total time saved for each project.
+- **Time Saved per Project**: Bar chart showing the total time saved for each project.
-- **Date Filter**: A slicer to filter projects by start or end date.
+- **Date Filter**: A slicer to filter projects based on their start or end date.
+- **Decomposition Tree**: An AI feature that breaks down the total savings by project, client, and other factors.

 ### 3. Client Monitoring
+The **Client Monitoring** page focuses on monitoring client performance and savings.

-- **Total Savings per Client**: Bar chart showing total savings per client.
+- **Total Savings per Client**: Bar chart displaying the total savings for each client.
 - **Proportion of Savings by Client**: Pie chart showing the proportion of savings for each client.
-- **Savings per Client Over Time**: Line chart showing how savings have accumulated over time for each client.
+- **Savings per Client Over Time**: Line chart showing the progression of savings over time for each client.
-- **Client Filter**: A slicer that filters the report by specific clients.
+- **Client Filter**: A slicer that allows users to filter by specific clients.
+- **Key Influencers**: An AI-driven visual identifying factors that influence client savings the most.

 ## Usage Instructions

-1. **Navigating the Report**:
+### Navigating the Report
-   - Use the tabs at the bottom of the report to switch between **High-Level Metrics**, **Project Monitoring**, and **Client Monitoring** pages.
+- Use the **tabs** at the bottom of the report to switch between **High-Level Metrics**, **Project Monitoring**, and **Client Monitoring** pages.
-   - Click on **slicers** to filter the visuals by client, project, or date range.
+- **Slicers** (filters) are available on each page to refine the data by client, date range, and project type.
-   - Hover over visuals to see additional details and tooltips.
+- Hover over visuals to see additional details and **tooltips** providing further context.

-2. **Interactive Filters**:
-   - The **slicers** on the right-hand side allow you to filter the entire report by specific clients or date ranges.
-   - You can click on any data point (e.g., a specific client in the bar chart) to filter all other visuals to reflect that data point.

-3. **Drill-Through Functionality**:
+### Drill-Through Functionality
-   - Right-click on a visual (such as a specific project or client) to **Drill Through** into more detailed pages if available.
+- You can right-click on any visual (such as a specific project or client) to **Drill Through** into more detailed insights about that data point.

-4. **Refreshing the Data**:
+- This feature allows for deeper analysis of projects and clients by navigating to dedicated pages.

+### Filters and Interactions
+- Use the slicers provided on the right-hand side to filter the data by:
+  - **Client Name**
+  - **Project Type**
+  - **Date Range**
+- Interacting with one visual will automatically update the others to reflect the filtered data, ensuring cohesive analysis across the entire report.

+### Data Source
+- The data used for this report is sourced from an Excel file provided by NWU Tech Trends, containing information on projects, clients, time saved, and savings.

+## Calculations and Measures

+- **Project Duration**: A calculated column that computes the duration of each project in days using the `DATEDIFF` function.
+- **Total Savings**: A key measure that calculates the total savings across all projects using the `SUM` function on the `Savings` column.

+## AI Features
+This report leverages Power BI’s built-in AI features for deeper insights:

+1. **Key Influencers** (Client Monitoring page): Identifies factors that influence client savings.
+2. **Decomposition Tree** (Project Monitoring page): Breaks down savings hierarchically by project, client, and project type.

+## How to Refresh Data
-   - The report is connected to the original dataset, and any changes made to the data source will automatically be reflected in Power BI.
+- This report is connected to an Excel data source.
+If the data source is updated, simply refresh the report to reflect the latest data.
+- In Power BI Desktop, go to **Home > Refresh** to refresh the data.
+- In Power BI Service, the report will automatically update if it is connected to a live data source.

+## Publishing and Sharing the Report
+- The report has been published to Power BI Service.
+It can be accessed through the following link: [Power BI Report Link](#).
+- Stakeholders can interact with the report online, filtering and drilling through as needed.
+- For sharing, ensure that the report is shared with stakeholders who have access to Power BI Service.

 ## Reference List
-Here is a list of resources used during the project for Power BI setup, data visualization, and report creation:
+The following resources were used in the development of this Power BI report:

 1. Chacon, S. & Straub, B., 2014. *Pro Git*.
 2nd ed.
 Apress.
 2. Esposito, D., 2021. *Modern Web Development with ASP.NET Core 5*.
 1st ed.
 Packt Publishing.